Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

 13. Enter the mandatory `openid` scope into the **Scopes** field in addition to any other scopes your developers may need access to (e.g. `openid, read:account_information, write:account_information`, etc).
 Note if you’re using developer-managed scopes, these are the scopes your developers will be able to _choose_ from in Dev Portal.

-14. Enter `azp` into the **Consumer Claims** field, which will match the client ID of each Auth0 application
+14. Enter `azp` into the **Credential Claims** field, which will match the client ID of each Auth0 application

 15. Select the relevant **Auth Methods** you need (client_credentials, bearer, session, etc).